paazmaya/image-foldarizer/README.md

 * `v0.5.0` (2016-05-)
     - Show a total number of renamed/moved files at the end of processing #5
+    - Option to lowercase the resulting file extension, defaults to keep as is #6
 * `v0.4.0` (2016-05-07)
     - Using shared ESLint configuration #3
     - Show relative path instead of absolute path when verbose #4